angular/angular/adev/src/content/guide/templates/event-binding.md

 ## Binding to events

-HELPFUL: For information on binding to properties, see [Event binding](guide/templates/property-binding).
+HELPFUL: For information on binding to properties, see [Property binding](guide/templates/property-binding).

 To bind to an event you use the Angular event binding syntax.
 This syntax consists of a target event name within parentheses to the left of an equal sign, and a quoted template statement to the right.